 - In Kaleido Star, Sora makes a serious mistake when trying out the trapese on the set of the Kaleido Stage's latest production, The Little Mermaid.
 Yuri dashes in and saves her from serious injury at the last second, but still has to give her CPR.
 (And Ken, whos' got quite a crush on Sora, is apparently pretty upset about this.)
 The actual mouth to mouth happens off screen, but Sora has an interesting dream sequence about it.
 It's never brought up again, but from Sora's reaction when she finds out, we can infer that this was her first kiss.

-- In the Love Hina manga, the girls set up a situation for Shinobu to get a kiss of life from Keitaro, but she freaks out and runs away before Keitaro can actually do it.
+- In the Love Hina manga, the girls set up a situation for Shinobu to get a kiss of life from Keitaro, but she freaks out and accidently kicks him in the crotch before he can actually do it.
 Keitaro actually follows proper CPR procedure, i.e. tilting her head back and pinching her nose shut, which impresses the other girls but kills the "romantic" mood.

 - One hilarious moment in Lupin III: The Columbus Files has a lightly-dressed Goemon attempting to revive Jigen through this after they and Lupin have washed ashore from an overnight storm.
 Jigen wakes up just before their lips touch and is shocked in horror of the revelation, to the point of threatening to kill Goemon.
 He is extremely unhappy when Goemon informs him that was not the first time he had made the attempt.
 Goemon's dialogue during the scene plays up the trope, bordering on complete Ho Yay in the English dub.